Zilliqa/ZRC/zrcs/zrc-6.md

 3. ZRC-6 implements standardized token transfer with a single transition which can be called by a token owner, a spender, or an operator.

-4. ZRC-6 includes mutable fields for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) and transitions that mutate the state of the contract.
-For simplicity, it is designed to use remote state read instead of a callback to get data.
+4. ZRC-6 is designed for remote state read ([`x <- & c.f`](https://scilla.readthedocs.io/en/latest/scilla-in-depth.html?#remote-fetches)) such that logic to get data from a ZRC-6 contract is straightforward.
+ZRC-6 exposes immutable parameters via mutable fields and includes only transitions that mutate the state of the contract.

 5. ZRC-6 features pausable token transfers, minting, and burning because it is designed for failure.